Poisson process factorization for mutational signature analysis with genomic covariates: Proofs and derivations

-Note that in this case there is need to further use any Lagrange multiplier since the above update is guaranteed to keep $\theta_{kj}$ non-negative as long as $a\geq 1$.
-If instead $a\in (0,1)$, non-negaivity is not guaranteed.
+which yields the update in Algorithm \ref{algo:MAP_rules}, treating $\tilde{\Phi}$ as the current value and $\Phi$ as the updated value.
+In this case, there is need to use Lagrange multipliers, since the only constraint is that $\phi_{k j} > 0$, which is guaranteed as long as $a > 1$.